Kurt Danziger: Life and career

 Danziger had a longstanding interest in the history of psychology and began intensive study of primary sources in the early 1970s.
 He became particularly interested in Wilhelm Wundt's work.
-Around the time of psychology's "centennial", marking the establishment of Wundt's laboratory in 1879, Danziger published a number of chapters and articles related to this topic (e.g. Danziger, 1979a).
+Around the time of psychology's "centennial", marking the establishment of Wundt's laboratory in 1879, Danziger published a number of chapters and articles related to this topic (e.g. Danziger, 1979).
 However, during the 1980s, he became increasingly interested in the history of psychological research methods (e.g. Danziger, 1985).
 This interest culminated in what is probably Danziger's best-known book, Constructing the Subject: Historical Origins of Psychological Research (Danziger, 1990).
 Danziger was also interested in the history of psychological concepts and categories, and in a later book, Naming the Mind: How Psychology Found Its Language (Danziger, 1997), he traced the historical origins of modern psychological concepts like "behavior", "intelligence", "attitude", "personality" and "motivation".
 He continued this line of work in his book, Marking the Mind: A History of Memory (Danziger, 2008).
 The book is a wide-ranging history of the concept from Ancient Greece to the present.
 Much of the book consists of what Danziger calls 'historical psychology'.
 This field is to be distinguished from history of psychology in that it is concerned not so much with the theories and practices of psychologists but with the subject-matter of psychology and this sometimes has a longer history than the discipline itself (Danziger, 2003).

-Danziger was invited to contribute an autobiographical chapter to an edited collection titled, A History of Psychology in Autobiography, which was published in 2009 (Mos, 2009).
+He was invited to contribute an autobiographical chapter to an edited collection titled, A History of Psychology in Autobiography, which was published in 2009.
 The contributors to the volume are eminent but unorthodox psychologists.
 Danziger's chapter is titled, "Confessions of a Marginal Psychologist" (Danziger, 2009).

-Danziger produced a web book titled, Problematic Encounter: Talks on Psychology and History in 2010 (Danziger, 2010).
-The book consists of 12 talks which, for the most part, were previously unpublished or published in outlets with a limited readership, such as newsletters and conference proceedings.
-Danziger revised some of these talks, grouped them together according to common themes and wrote a new introduction to them.
+Danziger returned to the theme of historical psychology in a book chapter titled, "Historical Psychology of Persons: Categories and Practice" (Danziger, 2012).
+He was involved in a debate with Daniel N. Robinson on the historiography of psychology in the December 2013 issue of Theory & Psychology (Danziger, 2013).

-Danziger has returned to the theme of historical psychology in a book chapter titled, "Historical Psychology of Persons: Categories and Practice" (Danziger, 2012).
-He was involved in a debate with Daniel N. Robinson on the historiography of psychology in the December 2013 issue of Theory & Psychology.
+Danziger died on 11 August 2026, at the age of 100 (Huls, 2026; Long, 2026).